DavidHe1127/david-he-new-product/README.md

 ### Alternative solutions that you could have taken but didn’t and explain why.

+#### S3 (Static Website Hosting)

+This method is the simplest and quickest to implement.
+However, it requires the bucket to be public which introduces a security risk.
+Plus, it doesn't support custom domain.

 #### Containerization Technologies

 EKS/ECS can also be used to host a website.
 But, they don't have out-of-box support for common features like caching and static content optimization etc you'd see in CDN (CloudFront).
 Additionally, setting up a production-ready EKS can be time-consuming and more costly.
 Therefore, they're not suitable.